-Contemporary with these were Pontus, and Typhon, and Nereus the father of Pontus: from Pontus descended Sidon, who by the excellence of her singing first invented the hymns of odes or praises: and Poseidon.
-[Pontus Black Sea city in N-Turkey named after him]
+Contemporary with these were Pontus, and Typhon, and Nereus the father of Pontus: from Pontus descended Sidon, who by the excellence of her singing first invented the hymns of odes or praises: and Poseidon. [the Black Sea city in N-Turkey is named after Pontus]

 But to Demarous was born Melicarthus, who is also called Heracles.